LinuxForHealth/nlp-insights/docs/examples/acd/adverse_event.md

 ## Derive insights from a diagnostic report that describes an adverse event
-Adverse Events are very challenging for NLP to detect.
+Adverse Events are very challenging for NLP to recognize because they involve multiple concepts, temporal relationships and causality.

-In this example, there is no single phrase that indicates an Adverse Event happened.
+This example is typical; There is no single concept or span of text that indicates an Adverse Event happened.

 ```
 B64_REPORT_TEXT=$(echo "\